Video Game: Metal Gear Solid 2: Sons of Liberty aka: Metal Gear Solid 2

 Puppet King: James Johnson, the President of the United States, was essentially acted as a puppet to the Patriots solely to deceive the American populace into thinking they had any control/their constitution still rules the land, and it is heavily implied that pretty much every single president since the 1900s at the earliest were used in a similar manner.

 Quirky Miniboss Squad: Let's see... a Fat Bastard bomb enthusiast, a Depraved Bisexual who apparently can cheat death itself, a Death Seeker who can deflect bullets... yup, it's a Metal Gear game, all right.
-Ocelot even invokes the trope, saying he deliberately picked Dead Cell because they were the best available bunch of freaks outside of (the now-disbanded) Foxhound.
+Ocelot even invokes the trope, saying he deliberately picked Dead Cell because they were "the most impressive collection of freaks outside of FOXHOUND".

-Regional Bonus: Thanks to a lengthy delay between the NTSC and PAL releases of the game, the PAL version has an additional difficulty mode added - European Extreme.
-The initial run of the game also came with a "Making Of" DVD, which featured a documentary about the game's production, a GameSpot article and every trailer for Metal Gear Solid, Zone of the Enders, and Metal Gear Solid 2, which also included some of the earlier tech demos for both MGS games.
+Regional Bonus: Thanks to a lengthy delay between the NTSC and PAL releases of the game, the PAL version has an additional difficulty mode added - European Extreme(which also has the original version of the sequence of Arsenal Gear attacking New York included during the playthrough).
+The initial run of the game also came with a "Making Of" DVD, which featured a documentary about the game's production, a GameSpot article and every trailer for Metal Gear Solid, Zone of the Enders, and Metal Gear Solid 2, which also included some of the earlier tech demos for both Metal Gear Solid games.

 Right Hand of Doom: It's not proportionally bigger, but Ocelot's arm definitely doesn't look like it came factory-standard.

-Sequel Non-Entity: Meryl's fate at the end of the previous game was deliberately left uncertain so that the story could following either ending.
-Nastasha's book in the game's extra features does established that she survived though.
+Sequel Non-Entity: Meryl's fate at the end of the previous game was deliberately left ambiguous so that the story could follow either ending; Nastasha's book in the game's extra features does not mention her.
+Also, Snake came equipped with both his stealth camo and his infinite-ammo bandana (he collects one for escaping Shadow Moses with Meryl, and the other for leaving with Otacon).

-Sex Sells: Oddly enough, Japanese musician and sexy bishonenGackt was used to promote MGS2.
+Sex Sells: Oddly enough, Japanese musician and sexy bishonenGackt was used to promote Metal Gear Solid 2.
 He appeared in the Japanese commercials and there is also a dog tag in the game with his name on it.
 This is despite the fact that Gackt himself had nothing to do with the game and didn't even sing a theme song for it.

 There are posters of other Kojima games hanging up in various rooms.